Darlio88/brainy-coder/readme.md

 ## Contact me

-If you have any questions, suggestions, or feedback, don't hesitate to reach out to us.
-You can me at `danielomoding173@gmail.com`.
+If you have any questions, suggestions, or feedback, don't hesitate to reach out to me.
+You can email me at `danielomoding173@gmail.com`.

 Thank you for visiting my github repository🥳, do not forget to follow me🙏🙏🙏.
 More fun projects dropping soon!!!.
 Happy coding!👨‍💻